 Way back in my school days, we were taught in Physics that while friction caused wear and tear, it also was the main reason wheels work – friction prevents slippage and aids rotation.
 Snow chains for tyres – aid driver confidence by increased traction (apart from helping break the top ice layer).

-My current thinking is as follows:
+My current thinking on friction less experiences is as follows:

 - All consumers are not same.
 What is a great experience for some may be a concern for others (elevators vs escalators) .
 Hence it may be best to have varying levels of friction available for consumers.